-Note: This function is marked as deprecated and may be replaced in a future CUDA release.
+Note: The driver function underlying this method is marked for eventual deprecation and may be replaced in a future CUDA release.

 - callback Callback function with arguments (stream, status, arg). - arg User data to be passed to the callback function.

 '''

 async\done() \rightarrow \asyncio.Future

 '''